mel01-lab/imagec-doc/docs/intro/about.md

 (about-imagec)=
 # About ImageC?

-**ImageC is open source software for high throughput bioimage analysis.**
+**ImageC is an open source software for high throughput bioimage analysis.**

 ```{figure} images/screenshot_open_pipeline.png
 :class: full-image
 ```

-ImageC is often used for **single vesicle quantification** applications because it offers a powerful set of templates optimized for working the **EV field** - but it can be applied to lots of other kinds of image and applications as well.
+ImageC provides an **easy to use graphical user interphase (GUI)** enabling the compilation of image processing pipelines for **Object detection and Quantification** from various types of microscopic images, particularly Brightfield images, fluorescence images and Histological images.
+It was optimized within a group focused on Nanovesicles and therefore offers a powerful set of templates optimized for **single vesicle quantification** in diverse in vitro and in vivo settings.

 :::{sidebar} Features include